-Students who have displayed inappropriate behavior on multiple occasions will be prohibited from attending extracurricular activities, school dances, and/or school-sponsored field trips.
+Students who have multiple, documented events of inappropriate behavior in school and/or extracurricular settings may be prohibited from attending extracurricular activities, school dances, and/or school sponsored field trips.

-Students who have multiple offenses of unexcused absences/tardies or have multiple behavior problems may be subject to suspension and/or a recommendation to the Superintendent of Schools will be made for a long term suspension or expulsion from Kenowa Hills Public Schools.
+Students who have multiple Violations of unexcused absences/tardies or have multiple behavior problems may be subject to suspension and/or a recommendation to the Superintendent of Schools will be made for a long term suspension or expulsion from Kenowa Hills Public Schools.